 If you are unable or unwilling to allow Us to use your data in line with this privacy notice, We will be unable to enter into a contractual relationship with you.

 Vantage takes the security of your personal data very seriously and have a ‘data protection by design’ philosophy to the protection of your privacy.
 In order to provide our range of products and services to you, it is necessary to share your personal data with third parties.
-We always ensure that the required safeguards are in place before sharing your data outside of Vantage, its parent company (Vantage Holdings Limited) or any related company within the Group.
+We always ensure that the required safeguards are in place before sharing your data outside of Vantage, or any related company.
 On occasion, it may be necessary to transfer some of your data outside of the EU, but We will only do so if We have a contractual agreement with that company to protect the data to the same levels as We would and the country in which they are domiciled allows them to offer such protection.
 We may utilise companies in the United States that are members of the Privacy Shield scheme which affords you the same protection to you data as you would get within the EU.
 More information on Privacy Shield can be found here.

 The following outlines who We may share your data with and the circumstances in which We would do this: